 - Instant yeast - My go-to for reliability (1 packet = 2¼ tsp).
 If using active dry, proof it first in the warm water with a pinch of sugar until foamy - about 5 minutes.

 - Sea salt - Fine salt blends evenly into dough (2 tsp), while flaky salt sprinkled on top gives that perfect salty crunch.
-Avoid iodized salt which can taste metallic.
+Avoid iodised salt, which can taste metallic.

 - Fresh rosemary - About 2 tablespoon chopped.
 Rub between fingers before adding to release oils.
 Thyme or oregano make great alternatives if preferred.